rishiraj333/StatScope_AutoML/README.md

-# StatScope_AutoML
-Predictive modelling for dummies!

-📊 StatScope AutoML V:
+# 📊 StatScope AutoML:

-StatScope is an idiot-proof, no-code AutoML tool built with Streamlit that lets you:
+StatScope is a fast, no-code AutoML tool built with Streamlit that lets you:
-    •    Upload your dataset (CSV)
+- Upload your dataset (CSV)
-    •    Automatically detect date/time columns
+- Automatically detect date/time columns
-    •    Clean and preprocess your data
+- Automatically clean, encode, and preprocess your data
+- Choose the target column and select the features for training
-    •    Build and tune a Random Forest Regressor
+- Automatically build and tune a Random Forest Regressor
-    •    Evaluate and visualize model performance
+- Evaluate and visualize model performance
-    •    Download the trained model and predictions
+- Download the trained model and predictions

 ⸻